Upcoming · Microsoft Build 2026 · Fort Mason Center, San Francisco · 2 June 2026 · 6 min read · By DBI Analytics

 | Dedicated Responsible AI track | Build 2026 | First time at Build |

 The conclusion is clear: Microsoft is investing at platform scale in exactly the future ABIS has been describing.
 That is good news.
-It validates the thesis.

 But it also makes the next question urgent.

-03 — The new central question: who can act?
+04 — The new central question: who can act?

 "For two decades, governance was about who can see what.
 When agents act on the data, the question becomes who can act on it — and that is a different control problem."

-For two decades, data access governance has been about who can see what.
 Permissions models, row-level security, sensitivity labels — all built around the assumption that a human being would see information and decide what to do with it.

 When an agent sits in the middle of that loop, the question changes: